grow/grow/README.md

 Full documentation is available at http://growsdk.org, but this four-step process covers the basic workflow.
 See a full list of commands using: `grow help`.

 (1) Install Grow.

-    # Run the installer.
 You will be prompted to continue.

     curl install.growsdk.org | bash && source ~/.bash_profile